 The first time I had a Chapman drink, I must have been about 10 years old, and it was at a place called Ikoyi Club in Lagos, Nigeria.
 Ikoyi club was somewhat of a country club back in the day, and it was the fun spot for me and my sisters to hang out and participate in a bunch of fun activities.
 Back then, we would always order food and drinks, and while we kids got to have the soda of our choice, my parents always ordered Chapman.

-When I was a kid, I remember my dad going to a fancy super market and buying a pack of frozen spring rolls, shrimp rolls (aka firecracker shrimp), and samosas.
+When I was a kid, I remember my dad going to a fancy supermarket and buying a pack of frozen spring rolls, crunchy shrimp rolls (also known as firecracker shrimps), and samosas.
 He would bring them home and all we needed to do was fry them and serve them.
 In our minds, we all pretended it was special guest food, but in all honesty, we would fry them up every now and then when my parents were in the mood.
-My favorite of the lot was the firecracker shrimp, so I had to figure out how to make them myself.
-To the uninitiated, firecracker shrimp is a delicious and crunchy shrimp roll that’s commonly served as an appetizer or “small chops” as we Nigerians like to call it in our parties.
-They’re usually called firecrackers because of the satisfyingly crisp snap and crackle that comes out of biting into one.
+My favorite of the lot was the crunchy shrimp roll, so I had to figure out how to make them myself.
+To the uninitiated, crunchy shrimp roll is a delicious combination of shrimp wrapped in a thin starch wrap (like a spring roll wrap) that’s commonly served as an appetizer or “small chops” as we Nigerians like to call it in our parties.
+They’re usually called firecracker shrimps because of the satisfyingly crisp snap and crackle that comes out of biting into one.